pre-teens and teens

 membrane covering the tonsils and upper part of the throat.
 Everyone needs

 protection from diphtheria.
 If you have not had a booster shot in 10 years or

-more -- or never had the initial three-shot series -- you should be vaccinated.
+more, or have never had the initial three-shot series, you should be vaccinated.